microsoft/vscode-react-native/README.md

 ## Hermes engine

+**Note**: React-native will set Hermes as default engine from `0.70` to instead of JSCore.
+Please see [official documentation](https://reactnative.dev/blog/2022/07/08/hermes-as-the-default) to get some details.

 The Hermes engine is an open source JavaScript engine created by Facebook to optimize building and running React Native applications.
 It improves app performance and decreases app size.

 Click [here](https://reactnative.dev/docs/hermes) to learn more about Hermes and how to enable it for your application.
+To turn off Hermes, you can do the same changes in documentation but set `Hermes Flag` to `False`.

 Debugging apps with Hermes enabled is currently experimental.
-Please, see [this issue](https://github.com/microsoft/vscode-react-native/issues/1073) for current known issues on Hermes support.
+Please see [this issue](https://github.com/microsoft/vscode-react-native/issues/1266) for current known issues on Hermes support.

 ### Android Hermes